Table of Contents

 For example, predictive analytics automations involving machine learning review historical inventory and sales data to improve demand forecasting and procurement.

 Alternatively, cognitive analytics automations — programs where machine learning and artificial intelligence model human decision based on data sets — facilitate a smoother, quicker decision-making process.
+The smooth AI decision-making comes from the processes based on the deep neural networks of the ML models.

 Automation can also be applied in some of your transportation processes.